minkcv/vm/docs/getting_started.md

 Any other data that you want to put in the ROM will have to be done yourself.

+#### Using the compiler
+See `vaporlang.md` for information on the capabilities of the compiler.
+Build the compiler by running `make` in the `compiler` folder.
+Use the compiler like:

+    ./compiler -f myprogram.vapor

+An output `myprogram.asm` will be created which can be assembled as described above.

 #### Running
 Run the binary with

     ./main -f myprogram.bin

 Optionally add:
-- `-s #`, where # is a number, if you want to scale the display up.
+- `-s #`, where # is a number you want to scale the display by.
 - `-r myrom.rom` to load up to 32768 bytes into the ROM section of memory.
 - `&> /dev/null` at the end to suppress print statements.

-Consider creating a shell script for your program that is similar to the included `mars.sh` script.
+Consider creating a shell script for your program that is similar to the included `games/mars.sh` script.